 TGba Editor: Change the paragraphs below of this subclause as follows:

-The frame format of the WUR Beacon frame is as defined in Figure 9-747a (WUR frame format), except that the Frame Body field is not present.
+The frame format of the WUR Beacon frame is as defined in Figure 9-747a (WUR frame format).(#Ed)

-The Frame Control field is defined in 9.10.2.1.1 (Frame Control field)
+The Frame Control field is as(#Ed) defined in 9.10.2.1.1 (Frame Control field).

-The Address field of the WUR Beacon frame contains the Transmit ID, as defined in Table 9-429b (Identifiers of WUR frames).
+The Address field of the WUR Beacon frame is set to the transmit ID.(#Ed)

-AUTHOR’S TECHNICAL NOTE FOR AA4 CHANGE:
+AUTHOR’S TECHNICAL NOTE FOR AA4 CHANGE (REMOVES ONE TBD):

 Normative behavior is expected to be located in 31.3.2 or in a dependent subclause of it.
 There were motions that passed in the March F2F that defined these rules, so expect this item to be taken care of in the May F2F meeting at the same time (synch up on the details with the author of that motion (Po-Kai).

-The TD Control field contains the partial TSF.
-The procedure to compute the partial TSF is TBD.
+The TD Control field contains the partial TSF that is generated as defined in 31.3.2 (WUR beacon generation).(#Ed, AA4)

+The Frame Body field is not present in the WUR Beacon frame. (#Ed)

 WUR Wake-up frame format